Here's How Your Trade Fortuna Silver Mines Inc. (FSM) Aggressively Right Now

-Fortuna Silver Mines Inc. (NYSE:FSM) went up by 5.97% from its latest closing price compared to the recent 1-year high of $9.85.
-The company’s stock price has collected 0.16% of gains in the last five trading sessions.
-Press Release reported 21 hours ago that Fortuna to release first quarter 2021 financial results on May 10, 2021; Conference call at 12 p.m.
-Eastern time on May 11, 2021
+Fortuna Silver Mines Inc. (NYSE:FSM) went down by -2.95% from its latest closing price compared to the recent 1-year high of $9.85.
+The company’s stock price has collected -2.03% of loss in the last five trading sessions.
+Press Release reported 16 hours ago that Fortuna Reports First Quarter 2021 Financial Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.